nihalnihalani/Clipit/README.md

 ## License

-This project is a Windows port of PastePup, migrated from Swift/macOS to Python/Windows.
+This project is ClipIt, a Windows-native clipboard manager.
+Originally migrated from the PastePup macOS application.

 ## Acknowledgments

-- Original PastePup application for macOS
+- Original PastePup concept (macOS/Swift - now removed)
-- Meta's LFM2-350M language model
+- Meta's Llama-3.2-1B language model
 - Tesseract OCR project
+- PyQt5 framework

+## Project History

+This repository originally contained PastePup (a macOS Swift app), but has been fully converted to ClipIt (Windows Python app).
+All macOS/Swift code has been removed to focus exclusively on the Windows implementation.